gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Because C# compiler creates an executable C# program.

+![To execute C#, we need a compiler.]

 If you’re a command line enthusiast, you can use [.NET core](https://www.microsoft.com/net/learn/get-started/windows).
 But almost every developer uses Visual Studio.
 Because it’s visual (hmm...) and easier.

 Now, let’s install Visual Studio.
 Go to the Visual Studio website and download it.

-Don’t worry about paying tons of money to Microsoft.
-Visual Studio Community edition is free for personal use.
-You don’t need to search torrent sites like a decade ago.
+Don’t worry about paying tons of money to Microsoft. **Visual Studio Community edition is free for personal use.** You don’t need to search torrent sites like a decade ago.

 [Goto href="https://visualstudio.microsoft.com/"]Go to Visual Studio Website[/Goto]